 - confusion over the facts

-- or a mixture of these
+- a mixture of these three

 The Corinthians were confused concerning the gospel and what the true role of the Apostles and ministers were, and this led to the conflict.
 Usually when we see ourselves clearly and are made aware of the true facts of the situation, the conflict is diffused and the stress caused by it is lowered.